eugenetriguba/config-file/docs/source/index.rst

 =========================

-Config File is a package that allows you to easily manipulate your configuration files whether they are in INI, JSON, YAML, TOML, or even XML.
+Config File is a package that allows you to easily manipulate your configuration files whether they are in INI, JSON, YAML, or TOML.

 **Table of Contents:**